AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 2 of 3.md

 **One structure.
 Three books.
 Complete coherence.**

-Book I established the infinite.
-Book II proved the bridge.
-**Book III provides the practice.**
+Book I established the infinite.Book II proved the bridge.**Book III provides the practice.**

 When you're ready, turn to Book III and discover how to live in alignment with reality's validation architecture.